-Whether you’re still living through lockdown, or easing back into some semblance of normal life, warmer weather calls for a wardrobe switch up.
+Whether you're still living through lockdown, or easing back into some semblance of normal life, warmer weather calls for a wardrobe switch up.
 Step away from the loungewear and embrace an easy movement-boosting silhouette.
-Day dresses, lightweight, comfortable and with alluring design details are a sublime way to spring into the new season.
+Day dresses, lightweight, comfortable and with alluring design details are a sublime way to spring into the summer season.

 Australian designer Marina Cortbawi founded Merlette in New York in 2016.
 Her easy, voluminous dresses have become the hallmark of the brand, with a design roster which also includes blouses, skirts and separates, all responsibly-made from natural fabrics.
 Lightweight Pima cotton from India makes up the mainstay; all fabrics and yarns are fully traceable.

 ‘I wanted to create thoughtfully-designed realistic pieces for a woman to wear everyday,’ says Cortbawi, speaking from her atelier in Williamsburg, New York.
 In recent months, the brand has experienced an uptick in ‘house dress’ sales online, demonstrating the versatility of the elasticated and pocket-detail cotton pieces that are washable, comfortable and versatile.

 On the brand’s moodboard for S/S 2021?
 ‘This season was centred on a painting called ‘The Dancers’ by Rufino Tamayo, a modern Mexican artist,’ Cortbawi explains.
 ‘We usually start with one or two visual references and pull the colour palette, texture and details from these.
 The painting is about movement, optimism and freedom, which is what’s needed at the moment.’